expo/expo/docs/README.md

 ### Source tooltips

-Any language-appropriate comment in a markdown code block which includes the string `@info` will be transformed in the final page to an onhover/ontouch tooltip popup attached to a 💬 symbol.
+Any language-appropriate comment in a markdown code block which includes the string `@tooltip` will be transformed in the final page to an onhover/ontouch tooltip popup attached to a 💬 symbol.
 These can contain html, and in the case of block comments, can be written across multiple lines.

 For examples, see the AuthSession files.
 The implementation is in the Pre component.